axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/input-phone/README.md

 ### value

-The string-valued `value` property represents the phone number proper when read, i.e. minus the country-code part.
-When written to, again phone numbers are permissible values.
+The string-valued `value` property upon read access represents the phone number proper, i.e. minus the country-code part.
+When written to, again proper phone numbers are permissible values.
 Additionally a composite value consisting of country code (c) and phone number (p) digits is supported, using the format `+c...c p...p`, e.g. `+41 771234567`.
 Spaces, dashes, and dots are ignored in the phone-number part.
-The composite format can be used in React controlled mode.
+This composite format can be used in React controlled mode.

 ### defaultValue